nathandao/sytes-docker/README.md

 The full article/tutorial can be read [here](http://lisperator.net/sytes/).
 If you find Sytes as interesting as I do, I hope you would also find this Docker setup a little handy.

-This is pretty much a work in progress.
-I guess the only missing piece is getting `/assets` to be served from the same docker image.

 Built on top of daewok's [lisp-devel-docker](https://github.com/daewok/lisp-devel-docker) Dockerfile for `quicklisp`.
 Comes bundled with:

 - sbcl
 - quicklisp
-- sytes
+- Sytes
-- shared `./syte.blog` directory with docker's `/usr/local/share/common-lisp/source/sytes.blog`
+- shared `./syte.blog` directory with docker's `/home/lisp/quicklisp/local-projects/syte.blog/sytes.blog`
+- Nginx proxy for Sytes and `/assets` folder

 ## (Quickest way) Up and running with Docker Compose: ##